Home ยป Painting Ideas ยป Easy Valentine’s Day Watercolor Painting Idea

 blue, violet, red watercolor painted hearts on white paper.

-You could use a white oil pastel or pen marker to add a little crescent shape on the lighter side of the paint.
+• For Highlights – You could use a white oil pastel or pen marker to add a bit of a crescent shape on the lighter side of the paint.

 oil pastel highlight on painted blue violet watercolor heart.

+WARNING!
 Just be careful if adding shadows.
-We think we just liked the simple Valentine’s watercolor painting before adding shadows.
+We just liked the simple Valentine’s watercolor painting before adding shadows.
 With watercolor paint, sometimes less is more!

 watercolor painting of different colored hearts.